 Updates

-Magic Patterns Reviews, Pricing, and Alternatives (December 2025)
+Magic Patterns Reviews, Pricing, and Alternatives (June 2026)

 TLDR:

-• Magic Patterns can capture UI components from the web, but requires assembling them manually into full prototypes
+• Magic Patterns can capture UI components from the web, but requires assembling them manually into full prototypes.

-• Tools like Bolt and v0 build new apps from code, while Figma Make requires design tool expertise
+• Tools like Bolt and v0 build new apps from code, while Figma Make requires design tool expertise.

 What Is Magic Patterns and How Does it Work?